 In short order, the men also were engaged in projects beneficial to the church and the world.
 One of the first was to sponsor a church rummage sale jointly with the women’s organization.
 This has become a community-wide event and a major source of revenue for charitable causes.
-In 1981, the men launched the “Luminaria” project, along with setting out nativity scenes, an annual Christmas tradition that is still observed.
+The men of Willowbrook enjoy an annual Christmas tradition of placing a large nativity scene in the front landscape area.
 In addition, the men take on special assignments such as yard beautification, light painting and table set-ups.

 The stated mission of the UMM is: “Provide a Christian fellowship for the men of Willowbrook U. M. Church, to assist the church by undertaking various service projects, and to support worthy charities and organizations through the donation of funds and/or services.”